Out of the Fog (1941 film)

 Out of the Fog (working title: Danger Harbor) is a 1941 American film noir crime drama directed by Anatole Litvak and starring John Garfield, Ida Lupino and Thomas Mitchell.
 The film was based on the play The Gentle People by Irwin Shaw.
-It was made and released by Warner Brothers.
+It was made and released by Warner Bros.
+Pictures.

 Plot

 Brooklyn fishermen Jonah Goodwin and Olaf Johnson are threatened by extortionist gangster Harold Goff, who demands "protection" money of $5 a week.
 Jonah's daughter Stella falls in love with Goff, but Goff learns that Jonah plans to finance Stella's $190 trip to Cuba aboard an ocean liner.
 Knowing that Jonah has the money, Goff demands it from him.
 At a bath house, Jonah and Olaf plot to kill Goff.
 They lure him onto their boat, but Olaf loses his nerve and cannot kill Goff.
 However, Goff falls into the water and drowns.
 An inquest reveals that Goff was wanted for crimes in five cities.
 Jonah and Olaf recover the extorted money from Goff's wallet, which had been left on their boat.